excalidraw/excalidraw/dev-docs/docs/@excalidraw/excalidraw/api/utils/utils-intro.md

 This hook can be used to check the type of device which is being used.
 It can only be used inside the `children` of `Excalidraw` component.

+Open the `main menu` in the below example to view the footer.

 ```jsx live noInline
 const MobileFooter = ({}) => {
   const device = useDevice();